azraf/MailMaster/README.md

 and BackboneJS

 Thanks:
-to Javascript
-to NodeJS
-to CompoundJS
-to NodeMailer
-to jQuery
-to BackboneJS
+>>> Javascript, NodeJS, CompoundJS, NodeMailer, jQuery and BackboneJS

 Current status:
 I am working on to give the first alpha release.